 As part of the Nursing@Georgetown application process you will be asked to provide the following:

-- A 1-2 page personal statement that addresses your intellectual interests, your relevant clinical experiences and your reasons for pursuing the specific nursing specialty to which you are applying.
+- A 1-2 page personal statement that addresses your intellectual interests, relevant clinical experiences, and reasons for pursuing the specific nursing specialty to which you are applying.

 - A video essay, no longer than four minutes, that describes how your personal and professional experiences have prepared you for an advanced practice role.
-This video essay replaces the necessity of an on-campus, in-person interview.
+This video essay replaces an on-campus, in-person interview.

-- A clinical supervisor or nurse manager (who directly supervised you in the clinical setting)
+- A clinical supervisor or nurse manager (who directly supervised you in a clinical setting)

 - A practicing advanced practice nurse (APRN) who has served as a mentor or who you have shadowed (preferably in the APRN role to which you are applying).